Assignment: Definition, Example and Related Terms

 Example(s)

-A company is selling one of its business units, and as part of the sale, it assigns its customer contracts to the buying company.
+Scenario Description A company is selling one of its business units, and as part of the sale, it assigns its customer contracts to the buying company.
 In this scenario, the customer contracts are transferred from the selling company to the buying company.
 The buying company assumes all rights and obligations under these contracts.
+An individual assigns their benefits from a life insurance policy to a trust for estate planning purposes.
+Here, the individual transfers their rights to receive the life insurance benefits to the trust.
+The trust will then collect the benefits upon the individual's death and distribute them according to the trust's terms.